 Burning Questions on Execution, Tracking & Control

 Tracking and Control is the dual process of detecting when a project is drifting off-plan and taking corrective action to bring the project back on track.
 It also encompasses detecting when the plan itself becomes faulty and re-planning the project and its goals.
 Review our answers to the questions and situational problems presented by other project managers to learn how to address these types of challenges before you find yourself in the same situation.

+Getting action items to mean something.
 We're keeping track of action items but no one seems to be taking them seriously.
 We review them and say we'll do them, but the dates often just get changed every week.
 What's the POINT?

 I hope you're using the editorial 'we' in this question and not participating in the behavior!
 Demonstration of accountability to commitments is fundamental for any leader, as why should others do when the leaders doesn't demonstrates the desired behavior.
 That said one has to consider if the action items unique and require action on the scale defined.
 If the actions are associated with issues which are impacting progress, then the delay in resolution will be reflected in a slip in project progress.
 The point of an action item list is that to track work which has been identified during project execution which was not previously known or planned and is necessary to complete the task.
 Action items need to have some degree of purpose associated with the project, otherwise it becomes just something else to do.
 No one likes to have additional non-value added tasks assigned - we've all got enough to do...